bleds1/sba/content/posts/2025-06-25-how-i-use-org-mode-part-one.md

       "d" #'org-roam-dailies-goto-today)
 ```

 That covers the basic foundation of my system in org mode.
 I hope this starts to show why no other app or editor comes close for me.
-Being able to have my notes, journal, tasks and calendar all under the one roof whilst also being able to navigate my entire file system with Vim keybindings in Emacs is very efficient and endless customizable.
+Being able to have my notes, journal, tasks and calendar all under the one roof whilst also being able to navigate my entire file system with Vim keybindings in Emacs is very efficient and endlessly customizable.

 I keep my org-files in sync with my mobile with [Syncthing](https://syncthing.net/) and access them there for some basic editing with [Orgro](https://orgro.org/).
 Of course we don't have all the features of Emacs there but I can quickly take a few notes to one of my files if needs be.
 My calendar events in *events.org* sync with [org-cal-dav](https://github.com/dengste/org-caldav/blob/master/doc/org-caldav.org) to the [Fossify Calendar](https://www.fossify.org/) app with [Davx5](https://www.davx5.com/).